This is Part 4 of 4 of the Weave Cloud core tutorial series.

 kubectl apply -n kube-system -f \ "https://cloud.weave.works/k8s.yaml?t=<cloud-token>&k8s-version=$(kubectl version | base64 | tr -d '\n')"

 <cloud-token> is found in the settings dialog on Weave Cloud.
 The above command may also be cut and pasted from the setup screens in Weave Cloud.

 If you mistyped or copied and pasted the command incorrectly, you can remove the DaemonSet with:

-Return to Weave Cloud, and click Explore to display Scope and then Pods to show the Kubernetes cluster.
+Return to Weave Cloud, and click Explore and then Pods to display the Kubernetes cluster in your instance.
 Ensure that the All Namespaces filter is enabled from the left-hand corner.

 9. Install the Sock Shop onto Kubernetes

 To put your cluster through its paces, install the sample microservices application, Socks Shop.
 Learn more about the sample microservices app by referring to the microservices-demo README.

 To install the Sock Shop, run the following:

 kubectl create namespace sock-shop git clone https://github.com/microservices-demo/microservices-demo cd microservices-demo kubectl apply -n sock-shop -f deploy/kubernetes/manifests

 Click on Explore and then Pod and enable the sock-shop namespace filter from the bottom left-hand corner.